AngeloKandah/Portfolio/README.md

 # Cleanfolio

+Modifications by Angelo Kandah.
+The original can be found [here](https://github.com/rajshekhar26/cleanfolio).

 A clean and simple portfolio template built using React, if want a template built with HTML, CSS and JS then check out [Cleanfolio Minimal](https://github.com/rajshekhar26/cleanfolio-minimal).

-Minor modifications by Angelo Kandah.
-The complete original can be found [here](https://github.com/rajshekhar26/cleanfolio).

 ## Preview